vincent-hanlon/InvertypeR/README.md

 2. InvertypeR genotyping
 3. Inversion visualization

 For a detailed, step-by-step guide to the analysis, from raw FASTQ files to finished InvertypeR ideograms, see the file "instructions.txt" in this repository.
+For summaries of each component of the InvertypeR process, and for a list of dependencies, see the README, below.

 Composite file creation
 -----------------------